microsoft/dstoolkit-mlops-databricks/README.md

 - Fork this repository [here](https://github.com/microsoft/dstoolkit-mlops-databricks/fork)
 - In your Forked Repo, click on 'Actions' and then 'Enable'
-- Within your VS Code click, "View", then "Command Pallette", "Git: Clone", and finally select your repo
+- Within your VS Code click, "View", then "Command Pallette", "Git: Clone", and finally select your Repo
 </details>

 ---